 The children have an assembly every day, which last for 15 minutes.
 It is an important time when all can gather together for a variety of celebrations covering religious, moral, social and personal concerns, including significant events in the life of the school community.
 Our assemblies are based on themes.
 Themes can be 'sharing', 'safety', 'communications', 'pollution', etc. These themes are published each term.
 Monday assemblies usually include a bible story.
 Class assemblies are on Wednesday.
 Friday assemblies are for 'sharing', work or deeds.
-You are most welcome to come to both Thursday and Friday assemblies.
-If you wish your child to be withdrawn from a particular assembly, please see the Headteacher, or the co-deputy heads and alternative arrangements can be discussed.
+You are most welcome to come to both Wednesday and Friday assemblies.